4 Star Hotels in Kilkenny

 The Hub

 The Hub is 1.6 mi (2.6 km) from central Kilkenny, why not stop by during your stay.
-If you want to experience more of the culture Kilkenny has to offer, head to Nowlan Park, Kilkenny Castle, and Butler House.
+If you want to experience more of the culture Kilkenny has to offer, head to The National Reptile Zoo, Nowlan Park, and Kilkenny Castle.